Driving for Hardship Purposes after a DUI Conviction

 You must complete the application perfectly because if there is even one mistake, the DHSMV will close the request and make you reapply.

 If the application is completed correctly, the department will cash the check and review the application.
-If you are not eligible for an expedited review, the hearing officer will call you for the hearing from a restricted number.
+The hearing officer will call you for the hearing from a restricted number.
 If you miss the first call, they will call two more times.
 If you miss all three calls, the department will close the request, and you must start over.
+So answer your phone, especially if it comes from a restricted number.

-If you are approved for a hardship, the department will send you written confirmation.
-You do not need to wait for written confirmation in order to get the plastic hardship license at the DHSMV.
+The department will send you written confirmation if you are approved for a hardship.
+You do not need to wait for written confirmation to get the plastic hardship license at the DHSMV.

 IN THE COUNTY COURT OF THE THIRTEENTH JUDICIAL CIRCUIT